Travelling under the US Visa Waiver Program

 Minors are each required to hold their own approved ESTA prior to travel to the US.

-What if your ESTA application is denied?
+What is your ESTA application is refused?

 If you are not eligible for the VWP, or your ESTA application is rejected, you may wish to consider the visa options available to you.
 For example, are you eligible to apply for the B1 or B2 tourist visas?